Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Introduction

 CRs have also been included in smaller scale simulations of the ISM, which explicitly resolve the multi-phase nature of the gas and resolve the dynamical launching of the outflow from the disc more accurately than the galactic models \citep{GirichidisEtAl2016a, SimpsonEtAl2016, GirichidisEtAl2018a, FarberEtAl2018, CommerconMarcowithDubois2019, ArmillottaOstrikerJiang2021, RathjenEtAl2021,SimpsonEtAl2022}.
 These small-scale models reinforce the conclusion that CRs can have an important dynamical impact on the ISM and are crucial for launching and accelerating galactic outflows.

-Whether CRs are most effective in driving the warm or hot phase of the ISM, and for which galaxies at which cosmic time CRs have their largest impact, sensitively depends on the CR transport mechanisms and their coupling with the ambient plasma, namely gyro-resonant CR-wave interactions \citep{Zweibel2013,Zweibel2017}.
+Whether CRs are most effective in driving the warm or hot phase of the ISM, and for which galaxies at which cosmic time CRs have their largest impact, sensitively depends on the CR transport mechanisms and their coupling with the ambient plasma, namely gyro-resonant CR-wave interactions.
+While CRs below $\sim100\,\mathrm{GeV}$ are expected to scatter off resonant MHD waves generated predominantly by the gyro-resonant (streaming) instability \citep{KulsrudPearce1969} or the intermediate-scale instability \citep{Shalaby2021,ShalabyEtAl2022, ShalabyEtAl2023}, CRs of higher energies are expected to scatter off MHD waves driven primarily by extrinsic turbulence \citep{AloisioBlasiSerpico2015,Zweibel2017,EvoliEtAl2018}.
+In addition to the gyro-resonant (streaming) instability, CRs can amplify magnetic fields via the non-resonant instability \citep{Bell2004}, which can then reduce the effective transport of CRs on scales close to their sites of acceleration (which are unresolved in the present work).
 Describing CR transport by a two-moment formulation of CR hydrodynamics enables a self-consistent computation of the macroscopic CR transport speed and the associated diffusion coefficient, using either a steady-state approximation for the resonant wave energy \citep[e.g.,][]{JiangOh2018,HopkinsEtAl2021}, or a formulation that dynamically follows the resonant Alfv\'en wave energy in response to the gyroresonant CR streaming instability and various collisionless damping processes \citep{ThomasPfrommer2019,ThomasPfrommer2022,ThomasEtAl2020,ThomasEtAl2021}.